astronomer/docs/software/configure-deployment.md

 Each individual scheduler will be provisioned with the resources specified in **Scheduler Resources**.
 For example, if you set the CPU figure in **Scheduler Resources** to 5 CPUs and set **Scheduler Count** to 2, your Airflow Deployment will run with 2 Airflow schedulers using 5 CPUs each for a total of 10 CPUs.

 To increase the speed at which tasks are scheduled and ensure high-availability, Astronomer recommends provisioning 2 or more Airflow schedulers for production environments.
-For more information on the Airflow 2.0 scheduler, refer to Astronomer's ["The Airflow 2.0 Scheduler" blog post](https://www.astronomer.io/blog/airflow-2-scheduler).
+For more information on the Airflow 2.0 scheduler, refer to Astronomer's ["The Apache Airflow® 2.0 Scheduler" blog post](https://www.astronomer.io/blog/airflow-2-scheduler).

 ### Triggerer